alexhlee6/DokiCupidApp/README.md

 end
 ```

-In the MessageShow component below, I call `this.createSocket` once the component mounts. `createSocket` then sets `this.messages`.
+In the MessageShow component below, `this.createSocket` is called once the component mounts. `createSocket` then sets `this.messages` to be the subscription that is created.
+We set the channel to be the `MessagesChannel` shown above, and state that when we receive data (a new message), we want to add that message to `this.state.messageLogs` and `setState` to update what is displayed to the user.

 ```javascript
 // frontend/components/messages/messages_show.jsx